Dates for 2020: Tuesday 26 May – Thursday 28 May

 Our newest Academy Fellows will be formally admitted to the Australian Academy of Science, followed by a cocktail reception.
 All are invited to join us celebrate the significant achievements of the Academy’s New Fellows.

 Following their Admission on Tuesday evening, each New Fellow will present their work and achievements in the Ian Wark Theatre.
 All talks are 10 minutes and aimed at a general science audience.
 This is a unique opportunity to hear from leading scientists from a wide range of disciplines at the one event, in the one room, as well as network extensively.

 The gala dinner, to be held at Hotel Realm, is an opportunity to celebrate and network, as well as hear from special guest speakers.
 The Macfarlane Burnet Medal will also be presented on the night.

-Each year about 15 researchers receive highly sought-after honours for outstanding achievements in early- and mid-career research or across a lifetime of work.
-The awardees will be presented with their awards and recognised for their work.
+Each year, researchers receive highly sought-after honours for outstanding achievements in their specific fields.
+These awardees will be presented with their medals and recognised for their work.

-© 2018 Australian Academy of Science
+© 2019 Australian Academy of Science